jumpinf00l/esphome-panasonic-ac/README.md

  - Apple Home will only show three speeds on the thermostat entity: Low, Medium, and High which are speeds 2, 3, and 4
    - I've had some dodgy experiences with setting these fan speeds in Apple Home where subsequent changes to the Home Assistant climate entity fan no longer change on the Panasonic AC unit, so YMMV
  - Google Home will not show fan speeds on the thermostat entity at all
-    - There is a clear reason for this and is unfortunately the trade-off between two issues.
+    - There is a clear reason for this and is unfortunately the trade-off between two 'exceptionally Google' style issues.
 Home Assistant exposes its climate entities as Google Home thermostat devices rather than a Google Home ac_unit devices because:
       - Google Home ac_unit devices do not support heat mode
       - Google Home thermostat devices do not support fan modes
     - See [Wishlist](#wishlist) for a potential workaround through adding a fan entity to the ESPHome device which can be exposed to Apple Home and Google Home as a fan device